 We’ll share a few methods you can use to eliminate the “Discover” section on Snapchat.

-Unfortunately, there’s no way to completely eliminate the “Discover” section.
+Unfortunately, there’s no way to eliminate the “Discover” section completely.
 But there are a few ways to make it less intrusive and filter out the content you don’t want to see.

 When you hide a channel, its content is blocked on your discover section.
 Plus, the algorithm eventually gets the hint and stops suggesting similar channels to you.
 To block a channel:

 - Tap and hold on to the video from the channel you want to block.

 - A menu will pop up – select “Hide (channel name).”